· 3 min read

 • Country: Spain (coastal) · a warm-weather seaside bocadillo

 On the flat-top of a chiringuito a few steps from the sand, a cleaned cuttlefish goes down with a flat sizzle and stays put.
 The cook presses it to the steel, lets the side facing the heat take real colour, then turns it once.
-Sepia a la plancha is a beach-bar staple all along the Spanish Mediterranean, from the Costa Brava down past Valencia, and the bocadillo de sepia is simply that griddled cuttlefish slid hot into a roll instead of left on a plate.
-The whole thing is built around a single ingredient cooked one way, on a hot surface in the open air, with the sea close enough to be part of the lunch.
+Sepia a la plancha is a beach-bar fixture all along the Spanish Mediterranean, from the Costa Brava down past Valencia, and the bocadillo de sepia is that griddled cuttlefish slid hot into a roll instead of left on a plate.
+The whole thing is built around one ingredient cooked one way, on a hot surface in the open air, with the sea close enough to be part of the lunch.

 You eat it warm and a little messy, garlic oil running where the bread meets your hand, the lemon and the sea air doing as much for it as anything on the griddle.
 It belongs to the long Spanish coastal habit of a chiringuito lunch: a beer or a soft drink, a paper napkin, sand underfoot, the cuttlefish hot off a plancha that has been running all afternoon.
-The flavour is clean and briny and faintly sweet, the char giving it depth, the raw garlic and parsley keeping it lively, the whole thing tasting unmistakably of a hot day by the Mediterranean rather than of a kitchen.
+In Valencia it also turns up in the esmorzaret, the mid-morning meal that grew out of farm work in l’Horta, often made with the small local sepionet.
+The same seared filling is the coastal relative of the fried-squid bocadillo de calamares of landlocked Madrid.

 Read next